GalahadXVI/galahadxvi.github.io/src/markdown/from-zero-to-35m-the-struggles-of-scaling-laravel-with-octane.md

 }
 ```

 This solution completely fixed our problem — no more server hiccups.
 The only downside is that a a very small number of users might see "0" as their active player count for a short period, but that’s a small trade-off for the stability and performance we’ve gained.
-We’re planning to implement a more robust solution soon by placing the calculation in a queue and processing it asynchronously.
+We’re planning on implementing a more robust solution soon by placing the calculation in a queue and processing it asynchronously.
 This way, the system can handle the heavy operation without impacting the user experience.

 ## Conclusion